notthetup/nodeboats-material/getting-started.md

 #Chapter 3 - Lets make Boat!

-## Boyancy
+## Buoyancy

-1. Boyancy is critical in making boats.
+1. Buoyancy is critical in making boats.
 You don't want your boat to sink!

 - Ensure that no water EVER! contacts the electronics.
 Water and electronics don't mix.